Abarth: 2007: Rebirth of Abarth & C. S.p.A.

-On 1 February 2007 Abarth was re-established as an independent unit with the launch of the current company, Abarth & C. S.p.A., controlled 100% by Fiat Group Automobiles S.p.A., the subsidiary of Fiat S.p.A. dealing with the production and selling of passenger cars and light commercial vehicles.
+On 1 February 2007, Abarth was re-established as an independent unit with the launch of the current company, Abarth & C. S.p.A., controlled 100% by Fiat Group Automobiles S.p.A., the subsidiary of Fiat S.p.A. dealing with the production and selling of passenger cars and light commercial vehicles.

 The first models launched were the Abarth Grande Punto and the Abarth Grande Punto S2000.
 The brand is based in the Officine 83, part of the old Mirafiori engineering plant.
 The CEO as of 2022 is Olivier François.

 In 2015, Abarth's parent company was renamed FCA Italy S.p.A., reflecting the incorporation of Fiat S.p.A. into Fiat Chrysler Automobiles that took place in the previous months.

 Yamaha XSR900 Abarth

-In 2017, Abarth collaborated with Yamaha to produce a limited-edition motorcycle, the "Sport Heritage café racer special", named the XSR900 Abarth.
-It is based on the Yamaha XSR900 847 cc inline-triple neo-retro standard.
+In 2017, Abarth collaborated with Yamaha to produce a limited-edition motorcycle, the "Sport Heritage café racer special".
+Named the XSR900 Abarth it was based on the 847 cc inline-triple standard neo-retro Yamaha XSR900.